meenulekha/tp/docs/UserGuide.md

 - As mentioned in [`comment` command](#commenting-a-person--comment), commas in the comment might cause the csv file to be corrupted, so they are removed from your input.
 Avoid using commas.

 - Do not open the `list.csv` file while the application is running.
+The file should be closed to write to it.
+Opening the file while the application is running may cause errors.

 - As the maximum number of entries in the contact list is 2147483647, the id should be a positive integer smaller than 2147483648.